Your hearing is something that can be impacted negatively if you are constantly playing loud music through headphones.

 Listening to loud music can be fun, and the iPhone is capable of making some pretty loud sounds.
-But if it seems like your iPhone isn’t playing music as loudly as it should be, then it’s possible that a volume limit for the Music app is set on the device.
+But if it seems like your iPhone isn’t playing music as loudly as it should be, then it’s possible that a volume limit for audio is set on the device.

-How to Disable a Volume Limit in the Music App on an iPhone 7
+Old Method – How to Disable a Volume Limit in the Music App on an iPhone 7 (Guide with Pictures)

 Step 1: Open the Settings menu.